pwcberry/pwcberry/README.md

 ## G'day! 👋

-A software engineering leader with over 20 years of industry experience.
-Always curious.
+I'm a software engineering leader with over 20 years of industry experience.
+I'm curious about progress in software and computing and I like to practice what I learn - some of these efforts are kept here in GitHub.

 ### Interests